fxpar/Simple-voc-quiz/README.md

 # Note for teachers
 You don't need to have a column with the number of the questions (like the "id" column in the exemple).
-But it is a good idea to include one if you have a long list of vocabulary: easier to set the start at at the question you want...
+But it is a good idea to include one if you have a long list of vocabulary: easier to set the start at exact place you want...

 # Features
 * [x] paste from Excel / LibreOffice (detect "tab" separators)